Skip to main content

 Now that we got this out of the way, let’s discover the S.I.M.P.L.E. guide to start preaching without notes.

-NOTE: For the purpose of helping you gain perspective, I’ll be using 1 Kings 18-19 as a base.
+NOTE: To help you gain perspective, I’ll be using 1 Kings 18-19 as a base.

 The skeleton you build needs to be able to support the weight of your content, for sure, but more than that, your outline needs to be clear to you.
 Like Spurgeon once said, “When there’s haze in the pulpit, there’s fog in the pews.”
 Your sermon structure needs to be internalized for you to be comfortable communicating it.
 A good structure will have elements like a major point, a few points tied to your major point, and a strong beginning and finish.